YingZhou001/IBDkin/readme.md

 ```

 ### 2.1.3 Distributed analysis
-If there is not enough memory to run an analysis on a huge data set, we can use the option `-part` to distribute computation to different nodes.
+If there is not enough memory to run an analysis on a huge data set, we can use the option `-part` to distribute computation across separate compute jobs.
 In the following script, we assign the analysis into five partitions and run each partition separately by assigning integers, from 1 to 5, to the variable `${part}`.